oliviabrz/NBA/README.md

 - Software that tracks changes in any set of files so you have a record of what's been done
     - Can also revert to specific versions if you ever need to
 - Used for collaborating and coordinating work among programmers
+- 3 main components of a Git project:
+    - Repository
+        - the .git/folder inside a project
+        - if .git/folder is deleted, your project's history will be deleted
+    - Working tree
+        - where files are modified
+    - Index
+        - staging area where commits are prepared by comparing files in the working tree to the files in the repo
+- Basic Git Workflow:
+    - Modify file in the working tree
+    - Stage the changes you want to include in the next commit
+        - `git add`
+    - Commit changes to the repo
+        - `git commit -m`
 - https://training.github.com/downloads/github-git-cheat-sheet.pdf
 - file:///Users/oliviabrzozowski/Downloads/SWTM-2088_Atlassian-Git-Cheatsheet.pdf
 - GitHub is a widely used Git repository hosting service
 - Remote vs Local
     - Local repository resides on the computer of the worker
     - Remote repositories are hosted on a server, such as GitHub

 ## Troubleshooting and Debugging
 - Troubleshooting is a process that helps people identify issues or problems